lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 {:numbered="false"}

-The authors wish to thank the following people for their contributions to this document: Deirdre Connolly, Viktor Dukhovni, Alicja Kario, Russ Housley, Mike Ounsworth, Daniel Van Geest, Thom Wiggers, and Carl Wallace.
+The authors wish to thank the following people for their contributions to this document: Corey Bonnell, Deirdre Connolly, Viktor Dukhovni, Alicja Kario, Russ Housley, Mike Ounsworth, Daniel Van Geest, Thom Wiggers, and Carl Wallace.

 In addition, we would like to thank those who contributed to the private